Who is the programme for?

 Students will investigate the social history and contemporary operation of health care systems; the implications of radical new advances in biomedicine, such as genomics, stem cells and neuroscience; the challenges of an ageing society and the threats to health posed by global pandemics, bioterrorism and biosecurity.

-- Truly interdisciplinary; bridging the divide between the biomedical and social sciences.
+- Truly interdisciplinary; bridging the divide between biomedical & social sciences and humanities.

 - Taught by internationally recognised experts in the heart of London, with a concentration of biomedical and health resources and research that is unrivalled anywhere in Europe.